open-policy-agent/opa/docs/book/comparison-to-other-systems.md

 how to make an authorization decision.
 A user is authorized for all those permissions assigned to any of the roles she is assigned to.

-For example, we might have the following assignments:
+For example, we might have the following user/role assignments:

 | User | Role |
 | --- | --- |
 | ``alice`` | ``engineering`` |
 | ``alice`` | ``webdev`` |
 | ``bob`` | ``hr`` |

+And the following role/permission assignments:

 | Role | Permission | Resource |
 | --- | --- | --- |